 - those who use medications for epilepsy, such as phenobarbital, phenytoin, or carbamazepine

-- those with some kinds of liver disease
+- those with liver disease

 Biotinidase deficiency is another cause of biotin deficiency.
 This is an autosomal recessive metabolic disorder.